Your Experience as a Woman Is Not TMI

 CHOOSE YOUR LANGUAGE INTENTIONALLY

-Our language patterns reveal our conditioning beyond whether we simply issue that initial apology.
+Our language patterns reveal the extent of our conditioning beyond whether we simply issue that initial apology.
 More broadly, we tend to speak in ways that are similar to the women around us as their language gets encoded in our brain.
 We register their words, mirroring without thinking twice.

 Yet most of us don’t take the time to consciously consider the impact of our words and the deeper meaning they convey.
 We don’t always choose our words with care or perceive how they are received and internalized.